 - Audit and Optimization – Verifying that rates are consistent with carrier-specific contracts or tariffs and ensuring maximum cost savings are yielded with pooling efficiencies

-- Asset inventory – Making sure that newly procured items are validated as belonging to a company and that unused assets, such as cell phones of former employees, are identified and disconnected so that a company’s inventory includes only the assets it needs and only those assets receive maintenance going forward
+- Asset inventory – Making sure that newly procured items are validated as belonging to a company and those unused assets, such as cell phones of former employees, are identified and disconnected so that a company’s inventory includes only the assets it needs and only those assets receive maintenance going forward

-- Asset verification – Using company-specific inventory to ensure validation of assets and provide insight into network costs, improving a company’s ability to make informed decisions based on data analytics
+- Asset verification – Using the company-specific inventory to ensure validation of assets and provide insight into network costs, improving a company’s ability to make informed decisions based on data analytics

 It’s the responsibility of corporate bill payors to keep track of company telecom assets, the rates that have been contracted for, special rates that are available in specific circumstances, how taxes should be applied, etc. If bill payors lack this information or fail to apply it, they can incur extra charges that are completely legitimate, yet unnecessary.
 Staying on top of this and policing the actions of others can be a full-time job.
 Having a telecom management system in place protects companies from unknown and unanticipated expenses while allowing bill payors to be more efficient with their time.

 The best advice we can offer those with responsibility for company telecom bills is to make sure they have firm control over their charges.
 Always make sure that rates have been validated within the last 2-3 years and that correct rates are being applied as soon as renewed contracts become effective.
 Corporate plans, like consumer plans, can be negotiated during the contract renewal period.